ibm-ecm/ibm-ecm-connector-salesforce-lwc-recipes/README.md

-# IBM ECM Salesforce Lightning Web Components Recipes
+# IBM ECM Salesforce Connector Recipes

 A collection of code examples for composing IBM Salesforce Connector Lightning Web Components.
 Each recipe demonstrate how to compose a wrapper component using IBM Salesforce Connector Lightning Web Component and setting the custom properties of the FileNet Document Class.